TG-01

 1.2 Deterministic Evaluation

 The request is evaluated against a pre-compiled state machine.
-TG-01 is fail-closed: UNKNOWN, TIMEOUT, or incomplete context is a hard DENY—execution does not proceed and there is no silent PERMIT.
+TG-01 is fail-closed: UNKNOWN, TIMEOUT, or incomplete context is a hard DENY, execution does not proceed and there is no silent PERMIT.

 1.3 The Signed Receipt (SAR)

-Upon a PERMIT decision, the system issues a Signed Authorization Receipt (SAR) using Ed25519.
+Upon a PERMIT decision, the system issues a Signed Authorization Receipt (SAR) using Ed25519 over a canonicalized JSON payload.

 - Header: Algorithm and Version metadata.

-- Payload: Decision, Timestamp, Action Fingerprint.
+- Payload: Decision, Timestamp, Execution surface, Action Fingerprint, optional

 2. COMPLIANCE & SYSTEM PROPERTIES